Can You File for Bankruptcy to Avoid Eviction in Pennsylvania?

 This does not mean you are without a remedy.
 You have 30 days from the filing date to pay the money you are behind.
 If you can do this while continuing to pay your monthly rent, you should be permitted to stay in the property.
 However, your landlord might still refuse to renew your lease at the end of its term.

 If your landlord obtained a judgment for possession, the situation is much different.
 The automatic stay that would normally protect you does not apply.
-Therefore, even if you file for bankruptcy, your landlord is permitted to continue with the eviction process.
-To avoid eviction, you should contact our experienced Pennsylvania bankruptcy lawyers sooner rather than later.
+Therefore, even if you file for bankruptcy, your landlord may continue the eviction process.
+To avoid eviction, you should contact our experienced Philadelphia bankruptcy lawyers sooner rather than later.

 Chapter 13 and Pennsylvania Evictions

 A Chapter 13 bankruptcy differs from Chapter 7.
-While you are still able to discharge debt, the primary purpose of Chapter 13 is to restructure your financial obligations.
-Depending on your income, assets, and debt, you will be required to pay a portion or all your debt within three to five years.
+While you can still discharge debt, the primary purpose of Chapter 13 is to restructure your financial obligations.
+Depending on your income, assets, and debt, you will be required to pay a portion or all of your debt within three to five years.
 This debt could include rental arrears.
 However, the judgment exception still exists.

 If you file for Chapter 13 before the eviction process begins or before a judgment is entered, you will be permitted to pay your arrears through the bankruptcy plan.
 When a Chapter 13 case is filed, the Bankruptcy Court appoints a Chapter 13 trustee.
 The trustee administers the case for the court, reviewing the documents the debtor files to determine if they comply with the law.
 The trustee is also tasked with collecting and disbursing funds paid through your bankruptcy plan.